Skip to Main Content

 John Krystal, MD

-The department is committed to providing a home for all residents no matter their ability, age, ethnicity, gender, race, religion, and sexual orientation.
-We celebrate the diversity of residents in our program and believe your learning will be enhanced by exposure to different perspectives.
-Our commitment to diversity is exemplified by the appointment of a Deputy Chair of Diversity, Equity and Inclusion, Cindy Crusto, PhD, Professor of Psychiatry.
+The department is committed to recruiting, nurturing and launching the careers of future leaders and innovators in psychiatry.
+We invest considerable expertise, effort and resources to ensure that we provide a home for all residents to thrive - no matter their ability, age, ethnicity, gender, race, religion, and sexual orientation.
+We celebrate the individuality of our residents in our program and believe your learning will be enhanced by the opportunity to learn and dialogue across different perspectives.
+We are honored to have our deputy chair for collaborative excellence, Dr Ruby Lekwauwa, also serving as an associate residency program director.

 International Medical Graduates

-New Haven is a very diverse city with a large populations of African Americans, Italian Americans, and Latinos and Latinas from Colombia, Ecuador, Mexico and Puerto Rico.
+New Haven is a very diverse city with a large population of African Americans, Italian Americans, and Latinos and Latinas from Colombia, Ecuador, Mexico and Puerto Rico.
 Our department has responded to this large Latino community by providing specialized services for mono-lingual Spanish speaking patients at the Clinica Hispana in the Connecticut Mental Health Center.
-Connecticut is also surprisingly diverse and was one of the first states to legalize same sex marriage.
+Connecticut was one of the first states to legalize same sex marriage.

 Residency Program Directors